Vacuum tube: Whirlwind and "special-quality" tubes

 To meet the reliability requirements of the 1951 US digital computer Whirlwind, "special-quality" tubes with extended life, and a long-lasting cathode in particular, were produced.
 The problem of short lifetime was traced largely to evaporation of silicon, used in the tungsten alloy to make the heater wire easier to draw.
 The silicon forms barium orthosilicate at the interface between the nickel sleeve and the cathode barium oxide coating.
 This "cathode interface" is a high-resistance layer (with some parallel capacitance) which greatly reduces the cathode current when the tube is switched into conduction mode.
 Elimination of silicon from the heater wire alloy (and more frequent replacement of the wire drawing dies) allowed the production of tubes that were reliable enough for the Whirlwind project.
 High-purity nickel tubing and cathode coatings free of materials such as silicates and aluminum that can reduce emissivity also contribute to long cathode life.

 The first such "computer tube" was Sylvania's 7AK7 pentode of 1948 (these replaced the 7AD7, which was supposed to be better quality than the standard 6AG7 but proved too unreliable).
 Computers were the first tube devices to run tubes at cutoff (enough negative grid voltage to make them cease conduction) for quite-extended periods of time.
 Running in cutoff with the heater on accelerates cathode poisoning and the output current of the tube will be greatly reduced when switched into conduction mode.
 The 7AK7 tubes improved the cathode poisoning problem, but that alone was insufficient to achieve the required reliability.
 Further measures included switching off the heater voltage when the tubes were not required to conduct for extended periods, turning on and off the heater voltage with a slow ramp to avoid thermal shock on the heater element, and stress testing the tubes during offline maintenance periods to bring on early failure of weak units.

+Another commonly used computer tube was the 5965 double triode.
+This, according to a memorandom from MIT for Project Whirwind, was developed for IBM by General Electric, primarily for use in the IBM 701 calculator, and was designated as a general-purpose triode tube.
+Tubes using a European designation standard used letters to indicate heater voltage and construction, followed by an indicator of base type and series number; e.g. the ECC82 was a 6.3V (E) double triode (CC) with a noval base (8x), as was the ECC83.
+Special quality tubes placed the number immediately after the voltage letter; e.g. the European version of the 5965 was labeled E180CC.

 The tubes developed for Whirlwind were later used in the giant SAGE air-defense computer system.
 By the late 1950s, it was routine for special-quality small-signal tubes to last for hundreds of thousands of hours if operated conservatively.
-This increased reliability also made mid-cable amplifiers in submarine cables possible.
+This increased reliability and also made mid-cable amplifiers in submarine cables possible.